volume-trader/QuantowerKB/connections/connection-to-ctrader/README.md

 ---
 description: >-
-  Use cTrader Gateway in Quantower platform for connection to any cTrader's broker.
+  Use cTrader Gateway in VT-Terminal platform for connection to any cTrader's broker.
 ---

 # Connection to cTrader

-To connect Quantower to a broker that uses cTrader technology, it is sufficient to have (or create a new) account and log in with the cTrader ID. [**Full list of supported brokers** ](https://ctrader.com/featured-brokers/)you can find on official cTrader webstite.
+To connect VT-Terminal to a broker that uses cTrader technology, it is sufficient to have (or create a new) account and log in with the cTrader ID. [**Full list of supported brokers** ](https://ctrader.com/featured-brokers/)you can find on official cTrader webstite.

 See the detailed connection instructions of several cTrader brokers below: